CONTACT US NOW | (925) 932-0201

 If your or your partner’s sexual activities (or the lack of sexual contact) are a problem in your relationship, it can be helpful to start by looking at the matter in terms of consequences.
 Does your or your partner’s sexual expression enhance the intimacy and connection in your relationship or is that sexual expression keeping you from connecting?

-Our healthy instinctive mechanisms quite naturally cause us to try to get away from what feels bad and to get more of what feels good.
+Our healthy instinctive mechanisms naturally cause us to try to get away from what feels bad and to get more of what feels good.
 However, when that mechanism goes awry, when it goes into overdrive, it is possible to fall into a compulsive or addictive cycle.
 Even a healthy activity like exercising can become harmful if we overdo it in a compulsive way.
 By this same token, the beauty and pleasure available through sex can turn into a compulsive destructive expression.

 2. Don’t all men look at porn?
 Don’t all men have lust?

 Yes, most men look at porn.
 Many women do, too.
 Most men and women enjoy connecting sexually.
 We are not fostering an anti-porn or abstinent anti-sex campaign.
 The average person is not troubled by his or her interest in sex.
 He or she enjoys having sex.
 He or she doesn’t need to keep sexual thoughts, actions, and fantasies a secret from an intimate partner.
-For example, a healthy individual isn’t compelled to visit online porn day after day just to get through the day.
-One healthy guy reported to us, “When I look at porn, after about fifteen minutes it just gets kind of boring.
-I’d much rather have sex with my wife.”
+For example, a healthy individual isn’t compelled to visit online porn day after day just to get through.
+One healthy guy reported to us, "When I look at porn, after about 15 minutes it just gets kind of boring.
+I’d much rather have sex with my wife."

 The sexually compulsive individual is caught by the lure of the momentary pleasure of orgasm.
 He or she may want to connect intimately, but is compelled to go back to repetitive sexual encounters that are ultimately unsatisfying.
 The secret sex life of the sexually compulsive individual is keeping him from the connection that is possible.
 He just doesn’t know how to limit (and stop) the sexual behaviors that are getting in the way of intimacy.